dev-vivekkumarverma/file_uploader_to_sftp_server/README.md

     ```bash
     ./startFileReplicator.sh
     ```
   - This script duplicates files from the `originalFiles` folder, creating multiple copies with distinct names but identical extensions.
-These copies are then saved in a folder named `Files`.
+These copies are then saved in a folder named `files`.

 - **startSFTPFileUpload.sh**:
   - Execute using the following command:
     ```bash
     ./startSFTPFileUpload.sh
     ```
-  - After triggering the command above, the script uploads files from the `Files` folder to the specified file directory `SFTP_DESTINATION_FOLDER` on the SFTP server, as outlined in the `.env` file.
+  - After triggering the command above, the script uploads files from the `files` folder to the specified file directory `SFTP_DESTINATION_FOLDER` on the SFTP server, as outlined in the `.env` file.

 ## Usage